Posted on Dec 02, 2019

 Much more than simply a place to gather information, Memory People has grown into a community.

 The Family Caregiver Alliance is a support organization offering hands-on resources to help guide family members who are caring for loved ones with dementia.
 Their Alzheimer’s overview has a helpful guide for navigating caregiving at each stage of the disease.
 They also have a YouTube channel with a ton of helpful videos that walk you through tips on how to manage challenges such as behavior and hygiene issues.
-The videos add a personal element that really sets the FCA apart from other organizations.
+The videos add a personal element that sets the FCA apart from other organizations.

 You can also join an e-mail network, where you can connect with other family caregivers to ask questions and freely talk about your challenges in a safe place.